OGGM/community/code-of-conduct.md

 If you're looking for feedback or collaboration on ideas, clearly state your goals, and be open about how you envision working together.

-[//]: # (
----EHU: This is kind of a separate point, and it repeats a point above.
-I think it is stronger to remove it.
-Otherwise, make a separate paragraph to make this point?
-Show respect for others' intellectual contributions by asking for permission before adapting their ideas or suggestions, fostering a culture of trust and mutual support.
-Let's build on each other's knowledge while ensuring everyone feels valued and acknowledged.)

 ## Unacceptable behavior ✋🏼

 - No harassment via private messages: Directly messaging individual users, including community developers, with questions or requests for help is not acceptable unless explicitly invited to do so.
 Repeatedly contacting someone or pressuring them to respond is considered harassment and will not be tolerated.